What are we doing to reduce our energy consumption by 2030? If your answer is “Um …,” let Kate Warner be your guide.

 Use a water bottle.
 Make a pledge to not buy single-use beverages that are in plastic containers.

-To reduce plastic in your pantry, check out Mollie Doyle’s story.
+To reduce plastic in your pantry, check out Mollie Doyle’s story on how to rid your pantry of plastic.
 Make your own yogurt, so as to not buy plastic containers of yogurt each week.

 Try a shampoo bar.
 Warner loves the rosemary lavender one from chagrinvalleysoap.com.

 Get metal tiffins for your kid’s lunch.
 The Charter School has switched to these for all the food they serve.

 Learn more at theworldcounts.com.
 When it comes to carbon dioxide emissions per passenger per distance, flying is second to none.
 Only do it when absolutely necessary.

 Avoid sites like Amazon

 They encourage mindless consumption and a throwaway culture.
 Use our libraries, Dumptique, and Chicken Alley to find the things you need.
 Or ask friends if you can borrow an item, instead of buying one for yourself.